weiwenwu12/DRONE/README.md

 # DRONE
-DRONE focus on reconstructing  good images from CT scanner with 60 views of fan-beam geometry.
+DRONE focuses on reconstructing  good images from CT scanner with 60 views of fan-beam geometry.
 # DRONE: Dual-domain Residual-based Optimization Network for Sparse-view CT Reconstruction

 Before using this code, you need to install Python and the TensorFlow library.